 ^ Loa deep breathing interaction

-Loa is a device (with a corresponding digital avatar-think Tamagotchi) that reflects the user’s overall well-being and changes its state based on the user’s state.
-Through taking care of Loa, the user would take care of themself.
+Loa is a platform, designed to support well-being goals of human users.
+It is a physical device (with a corresponding digital Tamagotchi-like avatar) that reflects the user’s overall well-being and changes its state based on the user’s state.
+The idea is that through taking care of Loa, the user would take care of themself.

 Loa’s onboarding process:

 - Syncing with your existing sensors (fitbit, calendar, etc)